codifyglobal/peertube-plugin-auth-oauth2/README.md

   * **NodeJS >= 10.x**
   * **PeerTube >= 2.2.0**

+## OAuth 2.0 Provider Requirements

+To properly use this plugin, the OAuth 2.0 provider must support confidential clients.
+See [RFC6749: 2.1.
+Client Types](https://tools.ietf.org/html/rfc6749#section-2.1).

+> Note: [Nextcloud's](https://docs.nextcloud.com/server/20/admin_manual//configuration_server/oauth2.html) OAuth2 implementation does not support confidential clients.

+## Configuration

+The redirection endpoint provided by this plugin is available at `/plugins/auth-oauth2/router/callback`.
+Use the following URI in your OAuth 2.0 provider's `callback URL` or `redirection URI` setting.

+`https://<your instance hostname>/plugins/auth-oauth2/router/callback`

+> Note: Replace `<your instance hostname>` with the hostname of your PeerTube instance.

 ## Plugin Settings

 To activate the plugin, configure the following settings after installation: